-In case of a sudden deceleration of the preceding vehicle, the model follows the same flow chart described in 3.2.2.1. for the cut-in scenario, with two changes:
+In case of a sudden deceleration of the preceding vehicle, the model follows the same flow chart described in 3.4.1. for the cut-in scenario, with two changes:

-(a) The Lateral Safety check is ignored, as the ALKS vehicle and the preceding vehicle are already in the same lane.

-(b) The Longitudinal Safety check is evaluated as in 3.2.2.1.2. with the state parameters being calculated for the preceding vehicle instead of the cutting in vehicle.

-- 3.4.5.
-A software implementation of the second performance model applied to the three traffic critical scenarios described in paragraph 2.2. of the present appendix is openly available at the following url: [link to be provided as soon as the software is published].
-For any request of support to its use the following email address can be used: grva@un.org - 3.4.6.
+- (a) The Lateral Safety check is ignored, as the ALKS vehicle and the preceding vehicle are already in the same lane. - (b) The Longitudinal Safety check is evaluated as in 3.4.2.2. with the state parameters being calculated for the preceding vehicle instead of the cutting in vehicle. - 3.4.5.
+A software implementation of the second performance model to derive the scenario classification from simulation applied to the three traffic critical scenarios described in paragraph 2.2. of the present appendix is openly available. - 3.4.6.
 To determine conditions under which the ALKS vehicle shall avoid a collision, the following performance model factors shall be used.

-Table 3
+2. Table 3